Where to watch Denver fireworks

 Where to watch

-Here's where people can watch professional firework displays in the metro Denver area this July Fourth season.
+Here's a look at where to watch professional firework displays in the metro Denver area this July Fourth season.

 Saturday, July 1